rchui/laminar/html/_sources/getting_started/deployment.md.txt

 ## Processes

-A `laminar` deployment consists of two parts; a scheduler and an executor.
+A `laminar` deployment consists of starting a scheduler process.

 ```{note}
 It may be helpful to read [Technical Details: Execution](../technical/executions) to get a better understanding of how the processes interact.